0smose/Kit-Eventbrite/README.md

 * Comments and comments page ✔️
 * Events page ✔️
 * A section that presents an element (text to the left and image to the right)✔️
-* Organization of our choice
+* Organization of our choice (we made a chat organism) ✔️

+You can access all pages by clicking the dropdown menu

 *Thank you for the correction*